 When first trying my hand at a redesign in 2013, I found this badge to be one of the most difficult.
 Ultimately, in my initial redesign, I decided to incorporate the historical ICT symbols, with the stylised golden eagle’s wings enveloping the thistle.
 I made use of the club’s colours and added a date in clunky Roman numerals.
 In truth, I was never satisfied with this initial redesign, but at the very least, I thought that it provided some unity to the ICT badge.

-Below is my 2018 redesign.
+In 2018, I attempted yet another redesign.
+This time around, I still found this redesign to be one of the most difficult, but I was more satisfied with the result than my previous effort.
 In terms of design elements, I started entirely from scratch as I deemed my previous attempt unusable.
-I decided to rework the golden eagle’s wings to make them ever-so-slightly more identifiable, and to have them raising upward, better framing a redesigned thistle.
-Ultimately, I decided to incorporate an early football.
-This goes hand-in-hand with my inclusion of ‘1885’, as I thought the fact that ICT’s direct ancestors were in existence for more than a century ought to be acknowledged.
+I chose a round badge over the current asymmetrical badge shape (though, admittedly, this asymmetry is one of the stronger features of the current badge).
+I also decided to make use of each of the symbols from the current badge in what I hope is a more unified execution.
+I reworked the golden eagle’s wings to make them ever-so-slightly more identifiable, and to have them raising upward, better framing a redesigned thistle.
+This goes hand-in-hand with my inclusion of ‘1885’, as I think the fact that ICT’s direct ancestors were in existence for more than a century ought to be acknowledged.

 For the home shirt, I decided to go with ICT’s blue and red stripes, which have featured on most of the club’s kits since the union in 1994.
-More often than not, the sleeves have been solid blue, so I decided to push the red for a change.
 The away shirt is inspired by Caledonian Thistle’s home strips from the early 1970s, with the black and red in near constant use in from 1894 until the union.

 As ever, I am indebted to Dave at Historical Football Kits for some of the historical information used above.